cjphawes/green-unity-project-1/README.md

 This website aims to aid not only avid volunteers but also newbies who want to start their volunteering journey!
 The website does this by offering various opportunities both globally or locally (based in the UK).
 As well as being able to sign-up for up to date information on new opportunities to volunteer.

+Here is a quick look using what my website looks like on a variety of device widths.

 ---

 ## Features